MuNuChapterHKN/Eta-Kappa-Notes/typst/notes/master/computer_engineering/computer_networks_technologies_and_services/main.typ

 VPNs are used mainly to cut costs, managing a large size private network is very costly but still done today in particular cases.
 For a private network you need privately leased lines and long distance dial-up solutions.

+== Cellular Networks

+#def[
+  A cellular network is a network where the geographical area is covered by tassellation through adjacent or overlapping areas called _cells_.

+  User terminals can move from one cell to another without disruption of the communication.
+This is called _handover_.
+]

 == Security <vpn-security>

 - *Confidentiality*: data is encrypted, cannot be read by unauthorized parties